Dot plot or heatmap of average gene expression in each identity

 Character or Numeric.
 Either 'reverse', or the

-identities (as names or as numerical values corresponding to the indices) or insplit.idents
+split.byidentities (as names or as numerical values corresponding to the indices) or insplit.identsto order the cells.
+Ifcluster.idents=TRUEor Function, only the legend names will be ordered.
+Ignored ifsplit.by=NULL.- order.colors

 Logical.
 If